 Are employers responsible for the safety of their employees at the Christmas party?

 As work Christmas parties/functions occur ‘in the course of employment’ employers can be held liable for injuries that occur to employees while attending these events.
-Employers therefore have the responsibility to ensure the safety of all employees at work-related Christmas functions.
+Employers therefore have the responsibility to ensure the safety of all employees at work-related Christmas functions by providing a safe work environment.
 They have the duty to ensure the health, welfare, and safety of employees who attend their Christmas party.

 If an employer fails to do this then a worker may be able to bring a claim for negligence against them.